XahidEx/bangladeshi-developers/README.md

 Please see the CONTRIBUTING.md file for detailed instructions on how to add your portfolio.

 ## Contact
-For any queries or suggestions, please open an issue or contact [email](mailto:me@xahidex.com) .
+For any queries or suggestions, please open an issue or contact [email](mailto:me@xahidex.com).

-## Code of Conduct
-Please read the CODE_OF_CONDUCT.md to maintain a respectful and inclusive environment for all contributors.